knock5/knock5/README.md

 ### Hi there 👋

 - 👋 Hi, I'm Miftachul Huda
-- 👀 I'm interested in Software Engineering and Cloud Engineering
+- 👀 I'm interested in Software Engineering
-- 📚 I'm currently learning Front-End Web Development Learning Path
+- 📚 I'm prefer developing on Front-End and Back-End Web Development
+- 🎯 My next goal in 2023: Learning Java Fullstack Development
 - 💻 I'm looking to collaborate for developing apps
 - 🤝 How to reach me on
 <a href="https://www.instagram.com/miftachulhd/" target="_blank">Instagram</a>,